Skip to content

 RSL and AI Preferences

-RSL is designed to complement the emerging IETF AI Preferences standard proposal.
-AI Preferences defines a set of allowed and prohibited AI usage cases (e.g., train-ai) for accessing and processing content, but does not define a mechanism for obtaining permission or compensating publishers.
+IETF AI Preferences defines a vocabulary of allowed and prohibited usage cases (e.g., train-ai) for accessing and processing content, but does not define a mechanism for obtaining permission or compensating publishers.

-The example robots.txt file below contains an AI Preferences directive that prohibits all AI crawlers or agents from using the site’s content for AI training (train-ai=n).
+The example robots.txt below prohibits crawlers/agents from using the site’s content for AI training (train-ai=n).

 yaml